backprog/hson/README.md

 ```

 ### Searching
-Searching works as the javascript querySelectorAll method.
+Search is similar to the javascript `querySelectorAll` method.
 ```rust
 use hson::{ Hson, Query, Search };